CUFCTL/mlbd/skills/palmetto-cluster.md

 ### Jobs

 When you log into Palmetto, you will be on the "login node", which should be used only for simple tasks such as moving files around.
-For more compute-intensive tasks such as building software (e.g. running `make`) and running the face recognition system, you need to first login to a compute node, which can be done by submitting jobs.
+For more compute-intensive tasks such as building software (e.g. running `make`) or training a machine learning model, you need to first login to a compute node, which can be done by submitting jobs.
 IF you try to run something on the login node that takes too long, it will be terminated.

 #### Interactive jobs